 Goalkeeper joins the Whites.

-Leeds United are pleased to announce the signing of experienced goalkeeper Joel Robles.
+Leeds United are delighted to announce the signing of Karl Darlow from Newcastle United.

-Robles has penned a one-year deal at Elland Road, running until the summer of 2023.
+The experienced 32-year-old shot-stopper has penned a three-year deal with the club, running until the summer of 2026.

 Darlow came through the youth ranks at Aston Villa and Nottingham Forest and went on to make his debut for the Reds in May 2011, in their 3-0 away Championship victory over Crystal Palace.